 n-Butyl acetate is an organic compound with the formula CH3CO2(CH2)3CH3.
 It is the ester derived from n-butanol and acetic acid.
 It is found in many types of fruit, where it imparts characteristic flavors.
 It is used as an industrial solvent.

-This standard was originally published in 1957 and subsequently revised in 1964 and 1972.
-The first revision was taken up to delete Grade 2 (85 percent purity product) and retain Grade 1 with slight modification in the requirements based on the latest development, as Grade 2 had no application in market.
+This standard was first published in 1957 and subsequently revised in 1964 and 1972.
+The first revision was brought out to delete Grade 2 (85 percent purity product) and retain Grade 1 with slight modification in the requirements based on the latest development, as Grade 2 had no application in market.
 In the second revision, the requirement for distillation range was modified and limit for water content was incorporated.

-In this (third) revision, two grades have been formulated based on the purity requirement, with Grade 1 as 99 percent and Grade 2 as 98 percent.
+In this revision, two grades have been formulated based on the purity requirement, with Grade 1 as 99 percent and Grade 2 as 98 percent.
 The requirement of colour and n-butanol have been incorporated.
 Also, the test methods for ester content (as n-butyl acetate), acidity and residue on evaporation have been updated and modified.